Photo: run.com.tr

 What defines the scale of Turkey cities?

-Furthermore, the GeoNames feature code class P is used to organize these records.
-This class covers a wide range of populated places, including cities, villages, and related records such as PPL, PPLA, and PPLC.
-By using these codes, the project can distinguish between a major metropolitan hub and a smaller administrative seat.
-For those planning a trip, understanding these distinctions helps in navigating the diverse urban landscape of Turkey cities, where the experience varies greatly between a PPLA administrative center and a smaller populated place.
+The scale of Turkey cities is defined by a combination of population size and administrative importance.
+For those planning a trip, understanding this helps in navigating the diverse urban landscape of Turkey cities, where the experience varies greatly between a PPLA administrative center and a smaller populated place.

 For a related internal path, Turkey cities can be checked in the same language.